Which Canon RF wide angle lens to choose?

 Focal length

 This will depend on what you want to shoot.
 For a full frame sensor, we can get an ultra wide-angle lens with a focal length below 16mm and a wide-angle lens between 16 and 35mm.
 Obviously, for an APS-C sensor, you will have to apply a 1.6x crop factor from Canon to find the equivalence.
-But between you and I, this is irrelevant for the moment as Canon has not yet released a wide-angle lens for their new APS-C digital cameras (Canon R7/R10).
+This point is now much less true than before, as Canon and third-party brands have started releasing dedicated RF-S wide-angle lenses for APS-C bodies such as the Canon R7 and R10.

 As for the choice of focal length, beware!
 Be sure you visualize what a 14 or a 15 mm focal length will get you, because distortions are significant on this type of focal length.
 You can also use my article explaining how to choose between a prime and a zoom lens with the zoom lens still being the most versatile.